"We are all connected:

 The Way of Nature : Shinrin Yoku -Forest Bathing-

-One of the treasured memories of my childhood growing up in the vast Pampas of Argentina is of running towards the endless horizon feeling alive and free.
-I remember my open arms, the cool breeze on my face, and the pleasure in my heart.
+One of the treasured memories of my childhood growing up in the vast pampas of Argentina is of running towards the endless horizon feeling alive and free.
+I remember my open arms, the cool breeze on my face, and the boundless pleasure in my heart.

-Little did I know as a young girl that the connection I felt with nature would be the refuge I now turn to in the face of life’s uncertainty. today I am offering that connection to the natural world to you as a way to a healthier and happier life.
+Little did I know as a young girl that the connection I felt with nature would be the refuge I now turn to in the face of life’s uncertainty.
+Today I am offering that unspoken and intimate connection to the natural world to you as a way to a healthier and happier life.

 I believe that the most important action we can take as human beings is to renew our bond to ourselves, to one another, and to the natural world.